 3. What effect does focal length have on an image?

 The simple answer is that the wider the lens, the further apart objects within a scene will appear.
-A longer focal length will compress perspective in the image and make images appear closer together.
+Longer focal lengths compress perspective in the image and makes objects appear closer together.

 These photos show you what I mean far better than I could ever say in words.

 I kept the objects the same size in my viewfinder by shifting my position with each focal length change.
-Do you see how the little 50mm lens at the back is smaller at 24mm than at 135mm, while the larger lens in the front (where I focused) is the same size throughout?
+Do you see how the little 50mm lens at the back is smaller photographed at 24mm than at 135mm, while the larger lens in the front (where I focused) is the same size throughout?

-Did you notice how with the shorter focal lengths you could see more to the side of the lenses?
+Did you notice how with the shorter focal lengths you can see more to the side of the lenses?
 We’ll talk about that in a moment.

 So, you might think we’ve answered the next question, but there’s more to it than that…

 4. Why use different focal lengths?